-Scoring your first shot of the COVID-19 vaccine feels pretty triumphant right about now, especially if you live in a place where appointments are hard to find.
-And it can feel like a huge step forward after the pandemic year of hell.
+Scoring your first shot of the COVID-19 vaccine feels pretty triumphant.
+And it can feel like a huge step forward after the pandemic's lockdown year of hell.

 But right after you've gotten the shot — whether it's the first or second of Pfizer or Moderna, or the sole shot required for Johnson & Johnson — you're not "fully vaccinated."